 The Exploratorium is available for rental events when the museum is closed.
-This currently includes Friday through Wednesday evenings plus some daytime availability on Mondays.
+This currently includes Friday through Wednesday evenings, plus some daytime availability Mondays.

 Spaces offered for your event

-The Exploratorium at Pier 15 is made up of 4 major indoor galleries and the Forum, a flexible space with state-of-the-art AV that can be set up for anything from theater-style seating to cabaret seating or seated dinners.
+The Exploratorium at Pier 15 comprises four major indoor galleries and the Kanbar Forum, a flexible space with state-of-the-art AV that can be set up for anything from theater-style seating to cabaret seating or seated dinners.
 Each gallery is unique and varies in square footage and exhibit content, which offers many great options to craft the perfect event.
-Access to non-rented galleries is not available to hosts, guests, or vendors during the event.
+Access to nonrented galleries is not available to hosts, guests, or vendors during the event.

 Window View: 90

 ||The East Gallery is a window for investigating living things of different sizes—from stem cells to familiar insects and plants to the entire San Francisco ecosystem.

 ||The Bechtel Central Gallery is a laboratory for investigating light and sound and how we perceive these phenomena.
 This combination of physics with perception is a signature of the Exploratorium’s approach to learning.

 ||The Osher West Gallery is a stage on which to explore human psychology and socio-cultural phenomena.
 Topics range from internal cognitive experiences, such as attention and emotion, to more external social behaviors, such as communication and negotiation.